 A field-based student teaching (clinical teaching) experience at thesecondary level in a public school in Rhode Island or Massachusetts supervised by school-based cooperating teachers and faculty from RISD's Department of Teaching + Learning in Art + Design.
 A student teacher's performance during this six-week teaching assignment is assessed using the performance benchmarks of the Rhode Island Beginning Professional Teaching Standards (RIPTS).
 Major graduate requirement for MAT; MAT only

 The Department of Teaching + Learning in Art + Design requires MA candidates submit a capstone thesis in partial fulfillment of degree requirements.
-Candidates are given a degree of flexibility in determining the format for this work, but typically it takes the form of either a thesis research paper or a thesis workbook.
-The thesis research paper provides candidates with the opportunity to focus on a deep investigation of a single subject framed within the context of learning and through art and design.
+Candidates are given a degree of flexibility in determining the format for this work, but typically it takes the form of either a thesis monograph essay or a thesis book.
+The thesis monograph essay provides candidates with the opportunity to focus on a deep investigation of a single subject framed within the context of learning and through art and design.
 An essential characteristic of this approach to the thesis is in how it provides evidence of the candidate's ability to move beyond description to analysis and how she/he is able to place the subject of investigation within the realm of scholarship.
-The thesis workbook provides a candidate with the opportunity to make sense of their journey through her/his program in a more autobiographical and documentary manner.
-The thesis workbook format affords candidates the opportunity to explore how form can be exploited to visualize research.
-Whether presented as a thesis research paper or thesis workbook, this capstone requirement provides MA candidates with a formal opportunity to make public her/his understanding about a specific aspect of the nature of arts learning gained through her/his coursework, excursions into the scholarly literature and fieldwork experiences.
+The thesis book provides a candidate with the opportunity to make sense of their journey through her/his program in a more autobiographical and documentary manner.
+The thesis book format affords candidates the opportunity to explore how form can be exploited to visualize research.
+Whether presented as a thesis monograph essay or thesis book, this capstone requirement provides MA candidates with a formal opportunity to make public her/his understanding about a specific aspect of the nature of arts learning gained through her/his coursework, excursions into the scholarly literature and fieldwork experiences.
 The purpose here, therefore, is to conceive of the thesis not merely as an academic exercise but also contributing to program development as well as providing a reservoir of understandings that will inform the candidate's future professional practice as an educator.
 Graduate requirement for MA; MA only

 Apparel DesignArchitectureCeramicsDigital + MediaExperimental and Foundation StudiesFilm/Animation/VideoFurniture DesignGlassGraphic DesignHistory of Art + Visual CultureHistory, Philosophy + the Social SciencesIllustrationIndustrial DesignInterior ArchitectureJewelry + MetalsmithingLandscape ArchitectureLiterary Arts + StudiesPaintingPhotographyPrintmakingSculptureTeaching + Learning in Art + DesignTextiles